 AI can be used for malicious purposes, so companies must take appropriate steps for data safety and security.
 Policies must be instituted to ensure that the data gathered is not misused.

-Malicious intent, for instance, mass surveillance, does pose a risk as it can be misused in many ways.
+Malicious intent, such as mass surveillance, poses a risk as it can be misused in many ways.
 It's vital to devise specific governance policies and for companies to take steps to prevent this.

 Organizations need to take different steps to manage and mitigate the risks associated with AI systems in the workplace.
 Here are some critical risks and tips on how to mitigate them: